sufka861/scytale-server/README.md

 7. utils - Holds the logging and error handling.<br />
    7.1 errors - Contains specific error classes that inherit from the generic error class 7.2 loggers - Directing errors to an error log file, and http requests logs to a http log file
+8. logs - Added automatically, generally would not be uploaded to Git-Hub, but are kept for the sake of seeing the systems functions

 ## Enjoy